zhiomn/Vue.js-Visual-Novel-_-Passeio-Tropical/docs/manual/03-game-design/01-game-loop.md

 - **This is the key progression event.** Unlocking this Choice ID may now meet the requirements for unlocking new content (notes, messages, gallery items, etc.) via the `contentStore`'s reactive getters.

 **Step 5: Travel**
-- After the consequence, the current Scene is marked as "visited" for the current run.
+- After the consequence, the `travelMachine` takes over.
+The current scene fades to black, leaving only a starfield.
+The `gamePhase` changes to `TRAVELING`.
-- The player is presented with up to two **Travel Options** to new, unvisited Scenes.
+- The player is presented with up to two **Travel Options** to new, unvisited Scenes in a cinematic style.
 - The player chooses a new Scene, and the cycle returns to **Step 3**.

 **Step 6: Run Conclusion**